 As the Executive Director of Open Book and its partner organization, Ontario Book Publishers Organization Holly Kent works with the Open Book editors to feature the very best of Ontario’s indie books and writers.
 She also oversees all staff, strategic partnerships, sponsorships, advertising, and special events.
 Holly previously managed the communications and marketing for non-profits the National Reading Campaign and the Canadian Children’s Book Centre.

-Grace O’Connell, Senior Editor
+Grace O’Connell, Senior Editor (On Leave)

-Kevin Hardcastle, Assistant Editor
+Kevin Hardcastle, Editor

 Partners and Sponsors